 - If the seat feels too deep for upright sitting, shorten it with a firm back pillow or bolster.

-- If you lounge, add an ottoman/chaise option so you can relax without scooting forward.
+- If you lounge most of the time, an ottoman or chaise-style layout can help you relax without scooting forward.

 Related deep seat sofa topics people also search